aantron/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-22.md

 position.
 The function <code class="language-plaintext highlighter-rouge">set_coord</code> updates those references from mouse event data.
-The function <code class="language-plaintext highlighter-rouge">compute_line</code> computes the coordinates of a line from the initial (old) coordinates to the new coordinates&ndash;the event data sent as a parameter.</p>
+The function <code class="language-plaintext highlighter-rouge">compute_line</code> computes the coordinates of a line from the initial (old) coordinates to the new coordinates–the event data sent as a parameter.</p>

 <p>The last four lines of code implement the event-handling loop.
 They
 can be read as follows: for each <code class="language-plaintext highlighter-rouge">mousedown</code> event on the canvas,